What is a groin vault?

 Eyewitness: Building, by Philip Wilkinson, Dave King, and Geoff Dann (2000).
 Lavishly illustrated, like other Eyewitness books for kids, and with good explanations of most architectural terms.

 Cathedral: The Story of Its Construction, by David Macaulay (1981).
 Beautiful drawings and clear text explain exactly how medieval craftsmen built a groined vault.
-For kids.
+Easy reading.